-San Francisco Peaks Professional Review and Guide
+San Francisco Peaks Professional Guide

 "This passage travels through beautiful pine, spruce, and aspen forests at high elevation— briefly reaching 9,000 feet—and then transitions down to typical Arizona high-desert terrain.
 It skirts the west side of the San Francisco Peaks, whose high point, Humphreys Peak, is Arizona’s tallest summit, at 12,633 feet.
 A culturally significant landform to all of the seven Native American tribes who live nearby, the Peaks figure prominently into myths and history alike.